IowaScaledEngineering/ise-docs/docs/SimpleSig/Block Signal Pro Kits/common.md

 If you're having problems with your configuration, we may ask you to download the configuration file and then email it to us as an attachment.

 The files are just JSON, so if you're comfortable editing them directly, you're more than welcome to do so.
+Just be warned there's not a whole lot of error handling if you put in something that doesn't parse.

 ---